 For each OFE, every frame interval is set to the desired channel estimation sequence.
 In addition, the channel estimation sequences for each transmitter are modified by adjusting the polarity of the individual channel estimation sequence sequences according to a pre-determined set of Walsh sequences, where a value of one in the Walsh sequence corresponds to an unmodified channel estimation sequence while a value of minus one corresponds to a channel estimation sequence with reverse polarity.
 The format is presented in Figure 81.
 The channel estimation sequences in white are left unmodified, while the channel estimation sequences in gray are multiplied by -1.

-MIMO pilot symbols format II
+Figure 81 MIMO pilot symbols format II

 The Walsh sequences for a MIMO configuration with two transmitters (NMIMO = 2) correspond to the rows of the matrix W2 MIMO: